 - Integrated delivery model that includes medical services, behavioral health services and long term services and supports (LTSS).

 - Care coordination and person centered care with an interdisciplinary team approach.

 What if I have CCC Plus or am receiving CCC Plus waiver services and I have a concern or complaint?

 Contact your Long Term Care Ombudsman.

 Virginia Department of Behavioral Health & Developmental Services manages three Medicaid Waivers for individuals with a developmental disability.

-Individuals with a brain Injury do not always qualify for a Medicaid Waiver.
-If an injury occurs before an individuals 22nd Birthday they may be eligible for a Developmental Disability Waiver.
+If an injury happens before an individual's 22nd Birthday they may be eligible for a Developmental Disability Waiver.